vuejs/pinia/packages/docs/core-concepts/actions.md

 ### With `setup()`

-While Composition API is not for everyone, the `setup()` hook can make using Pinia easier to work within the Options API.
+While Composition API is not for everyone, the `setup()` hook can make Pinia easier to work with while using the Options API.
 No extra map helper functions needed!

 ```vue
 <script>